≡ Menu

 5. Demonstrate Teamwork Skills

-The hotshot coach’s model getting paid big bucks for delivering superior performance is rare even in sports.
+The hotshot coach’s model, getting paid big bucks for delivering superior performance, is rare even in sports.
 Instructional coaches need to be super collaborators and team players.
 Working collaboratively with classroom teachers is a critical aspect of the role.
-You will fail in your coaching endeavor if you undermine the teacher and her competency in front of the students.
+You will fail in your coaching endeavor if you undermine the teacher’s competency in front of the students.
 Implementing new teaching methods requires co-planning with principals, headteachers, and education boards.

 6. Pursue Retraining & Professional Development as an Instructional Coach